Maine Coon Kitten Adoption Process & FAQ

 Our kitten pricing reflects the quality of our bloodlines, the extensive care invested in each kitten’s development and our ongoing commitment to health and breed integrity.
 This includes comprehensive DNA and cardiac screening of our breeding cats, the introduction of diverse and carefully selected lines, premium nutrition, and active participation in cat shows to uphold and promote the Maine Coon breed standard.

-Prices are subject to change without notice, in accordance with rising costs associated with veterinary care, food, and responsible breeding practices.
-Breeding rights are not included and are only offered to trusted breeder partners by prior agreement.
+Prices are subject to change without notice due to rising costs of veterinary care, nutrition, and responsible breeding practices.
+Breeding rights are not included and are only offered to trusted breeder partners through prior agreement.

-Prices are subject to change without notice, in accordance with rising costs associated with veterinary care, food, and responsible breeding practices.
-Breeding rights are not included and are only offered to trusted breeder partners by prior agreement.
+Prices are subject to change without notice due to rising costs of veterinary care, nutrition, and responsible breeding practices.
+Breeding rights are not included and are only offered to trusted breeder partners through prior agreement.

 Please take a moment to read through these - and if there’s something we haven’t covered, feel free to reach out directly.